eldarbaykiev/magnetic-tesseroids/README.md

 tessutil_gradient_calculator -bx[Bx grid file] -by[By grid file] -bz[Bx grid file] -o[output component] -c2 >> output_file.dat
 ```

 All grid files should be in tessgrd format.
-With option -c1 program read input grid bz as its direction is upward, with option -c2 - downward, just as in magnetic tesseroids output.
+With option `-c1` program reads input grid bz as its direction is upward, with option `-c2` - downward, just as in magnetic tesseroids output.
 Output of gradient calculator is always in North-East-Down coordinate system.

 Known issue: rounding error when processing grids with spacing equal or less than 0.2 degrees.